Facebook Can Now Help You Get a Job

 Don't just update your status—update your résumé.
 Facebook has just released a Social Jobs App that will allow people to search job listings from a multitude of sites like Monster and DirectEmployers.

 Today is Boss’s Day and if you’re lucky, you have a good boss, but that’s not the case in all businesses.
 A new survey done by social and internet sites shows 69% of corporate employees quit their job because of a bad boss.
 That’s 7 out of 10 people leaving because of the boss.
-The number one complaint among those quitting a job was the boss was a bully, humiliating and isolating them from coworkers.
+The number one complaint among those quitting a job was the boss was a bully, humiliating and isolating them from coworke

 Most of us intuitively know that insulting your boss on Facebook is probably not the best idea, but what about other job-related opinions we have?
 More to the point, can you be fired for posting them?